AI4Finance-Foundation/FinRL/tutorials/FinRL_papers.md

 ## FinRL Ecosystem: papers
 ## Papers by the Columbia research team can be found at [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=XsdPXocAAAAJ).
+## Papers by the AI4Finance community are listed as follows:

 |Title |Conference |Link|Citations|Year|
 |  ----  |  ----  |  ----  |  ----  |  ----  |